The following picture demonstrates what should be visible after importing the tutorial project.

 The following picture shows the global mesh settings:

-After 2 minutes, a mesh of 68,193 nodes will be generated.
+After a couple of minutes, the mesh will be generated.
 You can see more information about the mesh by clicking on the ‘Event Log‘:

 Click on the ‘Mesh clip‘ to inspect the internal mesh.
 Adjust the settings of the normal.
 Click on the ‘Generate Mesh Clip‘ icon.